 Overview - Instrument for Pre-accession Assistance

-EU pre-accession funds make political and economic reform easier in the beneficiary countries and prepare them for the rights and obligations that come with EU membership.
-With the EU's help, citizens in the enlargement region can enjoy better opportunities and overall conditions.
-Their countries can develop the same standards we enjoy as citizens of the EU.
-The pre-accession funds also help the EU reach its own objectives regarding a sustainable economic recovery, energy supply, transport, the environment and climate change, etc. This is a sound investment in the future.
+EU pre-accession funds are a sound investment into the future of both the enlargement countries and the EU itself.
+They help the beneficiaries make political and economic reforms, preparing them for the rights and obligations that come with EU membership.
+Those reforms should provide their citizens with better opportunities and allow for development of standards equal to the ones we enjoy as citizens of the EU.
+The pre-accession funds also help the EU reach its own objectives regarding a sustainable economic recovery, energy supply, transport, the environment and climate change, etc.

 Pre-accession assistance: an investment in

 Prepared in partnership with the beneficiaries, IPA II sets a new framework for providing pre-accession assistance for the period 2014-2020.

 The most important novelty of IPA II is its strategic focus.
 Country Strategy Papers are the specific strategic planning documents made for each beneficiary for the 7-year period.
 These will provide for a stronger ownership by the beneficiaries through integrating their own reform and development agendas.
 A Multi-Country Strategy Paper will address priorities for regional cooperation or territorial cooperation.